 This includes the Temple of Athena Nike, the sanctuaries of Pandroseion and Erechtheion, and the well-preserved Herodes Atticus Roman Amphitheatre.
 Admission to the Acropolis also includes entry to the worthwhile Acropolis museum.

 You should dedicate at least a couple of hours to exploring the ruins and the exhibitions.
 It is advisable to purchase your tickets online in advance, to save time queuing on arrival.

 Do a Victory Lap at the Panathenaic Stadium

-Embark on a Hike up Lycabettus Hill
+Hike up Lycabettus Hill

-Enjoy Sipping Tsipouro in Charming Plaka
+Sip Tsipouro in Charming Plaka

 Picturesque Plaka is one of the oldest parts of Athens.
-This is the heart of the city’s tourist district, sure, but Plaka is so charming that it is quickly forgiven.
-The neighbourhood boasts a labyrinth-like network of winding alleyways, crumbling Greco-Roman ruins and eccentric markets and boutiques.
-It’s hard not to fall in love with Plaka.
-Don’t miss wandering the perimeter of the Roman agora while you’re here.
+This is the heart of the city’s tourist district, sure.
+However, Plaka is so charming that it is quickly forgiven.
+Even Athenians often come here for an evening tipple or a spot of lunch.

 Venture Off the Beaten Path